PulseSync-LLC/YMusic-DRPC/doc/en/readme.md

 - Make sure to follow any updates or changes to the script on the [GitHub repository](https://github.com/Maks1mio/YMusic-DRPC).

 **Disclaimer:**
-This integration was developed solely for educational purposes.
-Compatibility with future versions of YandexMusic is not guaranteed. **Usage of this script for violating YandexMusic's rules may result in a ban on your account.**
+This integration was developed for educational purposes only.
+Compatibility with future versions of Yandex Music is not guaranteed. **YandexMusic may ban your account for using this script to violate the rules.**